- 0.1 Prime Minister of Pakistan list with Care Takers

 The constitution has allocated its 3rd chapter of the second part for the Prime Minister.

-Since independence, we have the Constitutional political structure that has Prime Minister despite the fact that there was sometimes military government and sometimes presidential.
+Since independence, we have the Constitutional political structure that has Prime Minister despite the fact that there was sometimes a military government and sometimes a presidential one.